MichalLytek/type-graphql/docs/directives.md

 @Directive("deprecated", { reason: "Use newField" }) // syntax without `@` !!!
 ```

-Currently, you can use the directives only on object types, input types and their fields, as well as queries and mutations.
+Currently, you can use the directives only on object types, input types and their fields or fields resolvers, as well as queries and mutations.

-So the `@Directive` decorator can be placed over the class property/method or over the class itself, depending on the needs and the placements supported by the implementation:
+So the `@Directive` decorator can be placed over the class property/method or over the type class itself, depending on the needs and the placements supported by the implementation:

 ```typescript
 @Directive("@auth(requires: USER)")